winston/Conference_Planning_Playbook/README.md

 CFP should be (almost?) done and you can start to review and reach out to the speakers to plan the conference schedule!

-Get the community to help rate the talks if possible, then do final curation based on content and diversity (first timer, origin, topic etc).
+Consider getting the local community to help rate the talks.
+Then do final curation based on content and diversity.

-Please remember to send out a note to all CFP participants to thank them for their submissions, whether they are selected or not.
+Please send a Thank You note to all CFP participants for their submissions, whether they are selected or not.

 Reserve Super Early Bird pricing for all CFP participants.